adelphi-ed-tech/au-courses/courses/school-networks.md

 Every student _must_ purchase a Raspberry Pi (RPI) computer and accessories for use in this course.
 You will keep your own hardware.

+Please review the class welcome email, which contains more comprehensive info regarding these items.

 The core setup **required** for all students (~$50):

 - Raspberry Pi model 3 B+ [Buy on Ada Fruit](https://www.adafruit.com/product/3775)